Masonry and Hardscape Installation in Morris County, NJ

 Do I need a permit to build a patio in Morris County?

-How tall can a retaining wall be before it needs engineering plans?
+How tall can a retaining wall be before you need engineering plans?